proxpero/proxpero.github.io/_posts/2017-1-28-generating-text-with-markoff-chains.md

 ---
-title: Generating Text with Markoff Chains
+title: Fun with Sequence Protocols
 summary: "In this post, I’m going to create superficially real-looking text using a Markoff chain.
 I'll do it in Swift, and explain in particular various ways of using <code>Sequence</code> and <code>IteratorProtocol</code> to solve the problem."
 toc:
   - title: How Does It Work